ben-alkov/hermeto/README.md

 See [docs/yarn.md][] for more details.

+### [yarn_classic][]

+Hermeto's `yarn_classic` package manager relies on Yarn Classic being installed on the system where Hermeto is run.
+If requested to process a package with Yarn Classic PM it will check for yarn version and will refuse to proceed if the necessary version is missing.
+Yarn itself is used by Hermeto under the hood to organize package processing with some tweaks to ensure that the packages are prepared to be built in isolation.

+See [docs/yarn_classic.md][] for more details.

 ## Project status

 Hermeto was derived from (but is not a direct fork of) [Cachito][].